vivainio/weaseltree/README.md

 All filesystem operations from WSL on Windows drives (`/mnt/c/...`) are slow due to the 9P protocol translation layer.
 This affects everything: builds, git operations, file watchers, IDE indexing.

+AI coding tools like Claude Code also benefit significantly from fast filesystem access - file searches, code analysis, and edits are all much faster on native WSL paths.

 This tool creates a git worktree on the native WSL filesystem for fast development, while keeping a synchronized copy on Windows for IDE access.

 ## Install